Generating Holistic 3D Human Motion from Speech: Dataset

 \section{Dataset}

-In this section, we introduce a high-quality audiovisual dataset, which consists of expressive 3D body meshes at 30fps, and their synchronized audio of 22K sample rate.
+In this section, we introduce a high-quality audiovisual dataset, which consists of expressive 3D body meshes at 30fps, and their synchronized audio at a 22K sample rate.
 The 3D body meshes are reconstructed from in-the-wild monocular videos and are used as our pseudo ground truth (p-GT) in speech-to-motion generation.
-We provide detailed descriptions of this dataset in Sec. \ref{data_descr} and highlight several good practices for obtaining more accurate p-GT from videos in Sec. \ref{data_goodpractices}.
-This dataset is shown to be effective for training speech-to-motion models in our experiments.
+We provide detailed descriptions of this dataset in Sec.~\ref{data_descr} and highlight several good practices for obtaining more accurate p-GT from videos in Sec.~\ref{data_goodpractices}.
+Our experiments show that this dataset is effective for training speech-to-motion models.